ibm-cloud-docs/vmwaresolutions/sddc/sd_cloudfoundationoverview.md

   *  VMware NSX is the network virtualization platform that provides logical networking components and virtual networks.
 * **Virtualization management**: This layer consists of vCenter Server, which represents the management layer for the virtualized environment.
 The same familiar vSphere API-compatible tools and scripts can be used to manage the IBM®-hosted VMware environment.

 On the {{site.data.keyword.vmwaresolutions_full}} console, you can expand and contract the capacity of your instances using the add and remove ESXi server capability.
 In addition, lifecycle management functions like patching and upgrading the VMware components in the hosted environment are also available.
-Through the console, you can also manage the automated snapshot-based backup of the management layer with up to 14 points of restoration.

 For details about the architecture, see the _Reference architecture_ document in the [Architecture Center](https://www.ibm.com/devops/method/content/architecture/virtCloudFoundationPlatform){:new_window}.